Antares: History

-Radial velocity variations were observed in the spectrum of Antares in the early 20th century and attempts were made to derive spectroscopic orbits.
-It became apparent that the small variations could not be due to orbital motion, and were actually caused by pulsation of the star's atmosphere.
+Radial velocity variations were observed in the spectrum of Antares in the early 20th century, and attempts were made to derive spectroscopic orbits.
+It became apparent that the small variations could not be due to orbital motion, and they were actually caused by pulsation of the star's atmosphere.
 Even in 1928, it was calculated that the size of the star must vary by about 20%.

 Antares was first reported to have a companion star by Johann Tobias Bürg during an occultation on April 13, 1819, although this was not widely accepted and dismissed as a possible atmospheric effect.
 It was then observed by Scottish astronomer James William Grant FRSE while in India on 23 July 1844.
-It was rediscovered by Ormsby M. Mitchel in 1846, and measured by William Rutter Dawes in April 1847.
+It was rediscovered by Ormsby M. Mitchel in 1846 and measured by William Rutter Dawes in April 1847.

 In 1952, Antares was reported to vary in brightness.
 A photographic magnitude range from 3.00 to 3.16 was described.
 The brightness has been monitored by the American Association of Variable Star Observers since 1945, and it has been classified as an LC slow irregular variable star, whose apparent magnitude slowly varies between extremes of +0.6 and +1.6, although usually near magnitude +1.0.
 There is no obvious periodicity, but statistical analyses have suggested periods of 1,733 days or 1,650±640 days.
 No separate long secondary period has been detected, although it has been suggested that primary periods longer than a thousand days are analogous to long secondary periods.

 Research published in 2018 demonstrated that Ngarrindjeri Aboriginal people from South Australia observed the variability of Antares and incorporated it into their oral traditions as Waiyungari (meaning 'red man').

 Occultations and conjunctions

 Antares is 4.57 degrees south of the ecliptic, one of four first magnitude stars within 6° of the ecliptic (the others are Spica, Regulus and Aldebaran), so it can be occulted by the Moon.
 The occultation of 31 July 2009 was visible in much of southern Asia and the Middle East.
 Every year around December 2 the Sun passes 5° north of Antares.
 Lunar occultations of Antares are fairly common, depending on the 18.6-year cycle of the lunar nodes.
-The last cycle ended in 2010 and the next begins in 2023.
+The current cycle began in 2023 and the last cycle ended in 2010.
 Shown at right is a video of a reappearance event, clearly showing events for both components.

 Antares can also be occulted by the planets, e.g. Venus, but these events are rare.
 The last occultation of Antares by Venus took place on September 17, 525 BC; the next one will be November 17, 2400.
 Other planets have been calculated not to have occulted Antares over the last millennium, nor will they in the next millennium, as most planets stay near the ecliptic and pass north of Antares.
-Venus will be extremely near Antares on October 19, 2117 and every eight years thereafter through to October 29, 2157 it will pass south of the star.
+Venus will be extremely near Antares on October 19, 2117, and every eight years thereafter through to October 29, 2157, it will pass south of the star.